rendall/icebreakers/QUESTIONS.md

   * If you had to lose one of your senses, which would you choose to lose?
   * If you left your current life behind and ran away to follow your dreams, what would you be doing?
   * If you were featured on the local news, what would you most likely be on there for?
-  * If you were so wealthy you didn’t need to work, what would you do with your time?
+  * If you were so wealthy you didn't need to work, what would you do with your time?
   * Tell me about a time you were totally out of your element/comfort zone.
   * What TV show are you hooked on or were recently hooked on?
   * What about becoming an adult caught you completely off guard?
   * What apps do you use most?
   * What are common misconceptions about your job?
   * What are some films that would make it on to your top 50 list of movies?
-  * What are some of the dumbest misadventures you’ve been on?
+  * What are some of the dumbest misadventures you've been on?
   * What are some of your favorite games to play?
-  * What are some of your favorite holiday traditions that you did while growing up?
   * What are some of your favorite scenes from movies?
   * What are some of your guilty pleasures?
   * What are two of your favorite snacks?
   * What are you best at fixing?
-  * What are you grateful for?
   * What are you hilariously bad at?
   * What are you kind of snobby about?
   * What assumption you made went hilariously wrong?